+Cornerstones of Care: KSPlacementFinding@cornerstonesofcare.org

+KVC: Globaladmissions@KVC.org

-- Cornerstones of Care: KSPlacementFinding@cornerstonesofcare.org - KVC: Globaladmissions@KVC.org - St. Francis Ministries: ProviderRelations@st-francis.org - TFI: CMD@TFIFamily.org
+• St. Francis Ministries: ProviderRelations@st-francis.org

+• TFI: CMD@TFIFamily.org

-EMPLOYED STAFF SERVING AS A LICENSED FFH/SEEKING ADOPTION OF CHILDREN IN CARE
+EMPLOYED STAFF SERVING AS LICENSED FAMILY FOSTER HOMES AND/OR EMPLOYEES SEEKING TO ADOPT CHILDREN IN CARE

 Staff employed with CMPs, CPAs or other placement facilities may wish to help children and youth in the custody of the state through providing foster care, respite, PPC or other means of placement.
-It is strongly advised staff not be licensed/sponsored by their agency of employment.
+It is strongly advised staff not be licensed or sponsored by their agency of employment.
 However, should the agency deem this to be an acceptable practice, measures shall be taken to ensure supervision of the agency employed foster parent is provided by a different supervisory area other than the area in which licensed staff receives employment supervision.
 If this is not feasible, the employee shall have a written plan on how job functions and foster care roles are separated.
 This documentation shall be kept in the employees file and made available for review if requested by DCF.

-It is understood the employee and members of the household shall complete the licensing process including participation in preservice training, background checks and compliance with DCF Licensing regulations.
-It is recommended the employee/family members receive their pre-service training (i.e. TIPS-MAPP/Deciding Together) be provided by another agency for which the employee is not employed.
-For instance, it is recommended a Cornerstones of Care employee receive their TIPS-MAPP training through KVC.
+It is understood the employee and members of the household shall complete all the necessary steps of the licensing process, including participation in preservice training, background checks and compliance with DCF Licensing regulations.
+It is recommended the employee/family members receive their pre-service training (i.e. TIPS-MAPP/Deciding Together) from another agency separate from the employee's agency.
+For instance, it is recommended a ABC employee receive their pre-service training through agency XYZ to ensure the training is fully received and free of any bias.

 Under NO circumstances shall an employee be a placement option for a client on their current case load or a resident in the 24-hour treatment program for which that staff works.
-If staff knows a client due to a professional relationship, and the client is not on their caseload/client in the staff's residential program, an exception may be granted as long as there is no conflict of interest and placement is in the best interest of the child.
+If staff knows a client due to a professional relationship, and the client is not on their caseload/client in the staff's residential program, an exception may be granted as long as there is no conflict of interest and placement is in the best interest of the child, youth, or young adult.
 It is also advised that employees of agencies at a supervisor level or higher not be sponsored/licensed to foster children and youth.
 If a licensed employee is promoted while having a placement in the home, it is advised no further placements are made.